marinasundstrom/NullabilityTransformersPrototype/README.md

 ## Transformer

-### Nullability transformer
+### Nullability transformer(s)

 Fixes nullability.
 Sets it wherever it applies.
+Both on operations and on schemas.

+By default, the .NET Open API seems to create distinct schemas based on nullability, resulting in multiple schemas for the same .NET type.
+So goes through all schemas and sets ``nullable: false``.

 ### Inheritance transformer